|Founded c. 1994 by Martin Lorenzen in or near Clearing

-Founded in Clearing, 63rd and Oak Park
+Founded in Clearing, 62nd and Normandy

 Cross with 5 slashes above it and a halo

 For this history I am not going to get into the whole Insane Pope history; however, that is the organization where the Almighty Popes spawned out of, the larger Insane Pope nation.
-The Insane Popes on the north side were first, and the south side Insane Popes started in 1974 at Archer and Komensky in the Archer Heights neighborhood.
-The original name of the north siders was “Almighty Popes.”
+The south side Insane Popes started in 1973 at Archer and Komensky in the Archer Heights neighborhood.

-In 1995 the Almighty Popes were at the peak of their power and had a promising future in expansion.
+In 1995, the Almighty Popes were at the peak of their power and had a promising future in expansion.
 It almost appeared that they would outpace the Insane Popes in growth, the APs were definitely becoming a vacuum for all potential recruits in the Midway area.
 All this success would collapse due to one shooting incident on December 14, 1995 at Hale Elementary School, 6140 S. Melvina Ave (61st and Melvina) in the Clearing neighborhood.

 The Ridgeway Lords street gang was a gang dying out since the 1980s that came from the Little Village neighborhood, now the gang was trying to stay alive in the Justice, IL suburb which was not far at all from the Midway Airport area.
 Three Ridgeway Lords gang members had been seen in the area in a gold colored mini van very frequently.
 The Almighty Popes had seen it before and saw the guys looked like gang members and flashed signs at them causing the three to represent Ridgeway Lords.
 It was at that point that the van was marked as a rival gang especially since the Ridgeway Lords were a Folk Nation gang.
 The APs were upset that these RLs would start recruiting in the area so they were told to watch out for the van; however, some of the members of the gang took things too seriously.
 Sopron did not order this vehicle to be shot up; however, a group of Popes including Nicholas Morfin, William Bigeck, Nicholas Liberto, Eric Anderson and a Latin Count gang member Edward Morfin, the cousin of Nick Morfin gathered up to plot on shooting this van up.
 The real reason the RLs were in the neighborhood is because one of them started dating 13 year old Helena Martin even though he was 18 years old.
 13 year old Carrie Hoval was Helena’s good friend and the girls would hang out in this van.